Moonville, Ohio: Legends

 The Bully is believed to be the ghost of Baldie Keeton.
 Baldie Keeton was a resident of Moonville.
 The legend says that Baldie was a man that liked to fight when he got drunk.
-The legend also says that one of Baldie’s tactics were to bear hug his opponent.
-When Baldie was at the saloon he decided to fight, and a group of men kicked Baldie out.Later, he was found dead on the tracks.
+The legend also says that one of Baldie's tactics was to bear hug his opponent.
+When Baldie was at the saloon he decided to fight, and a group of men kicked Baldie out.
+Later, he was found dead on the tracks.
 Many believe it was murder.
 The legend now says that the ghost of Baldie Keeton stands above the tunnel and stares at the approaching visitors.
 He will sometimes throw pebbles.
 The legend of The Bully was also told by young mothers to their children and the mothers also used to tell their children to not stay out at night or else "The Bully" would get them.

 The demise of the line

-With the town long gone, the train traffic continued to increase on the single track line.
+With the town long gone, the train traffic continued to increase on the single-track line.
 In 1973 the B&O merged with the Chesapeake and Ohio Railway (C&O) and the Western Maryland Railway (WM) to form the Chessie System.
 Train traffic doubled, with as many as 14 trains per day.